The '60s-'70s

 2020’s-TMHE Design Center Grows

 With manufacturing and R&D facilities in multiple locations across Europe, the need for a more constant Design presence has made itself clear.
-The Design Center responded by opening a satellite studio in Bologna, Italy in 2019 while maintaining the main studio facilities in Sweden.
-With every year the TMHE Design Center grows to better respond to the needs and challenges posed by the present and future of the material handling industry.
+The Design Center responded by opening a satellite studio in Bologna, Italy in 2019 while maintaining and expanding the main studio facilities in Sweden by integrating UI/UX design and research in our offices in Gothenburg.